oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

 21. Click **Save**.

-## Task 7: Create the Workflows Page
+## Task 7: Create Initiated By Me Workflow Page

 Finally, we need the page that the HR will use to monitor the employee onboarding workflow.